 I'd skip the bigger, more expensive, and slower tours.
 The best ones move at a brisk pace and max out at eight or ten people — which means you can squeeze into small shops and boutique restaurants.
 The most expert guides fluidly intersperse history, tradition, and local food culture while giving you a great glimpse into daily life in less-seen parts of a city.

-Last summer, I signed up for a food tour of Paris's historic Marais neighborhood.
+One one summer visit, I signed up for a food tour of Paris's historic Marais neighborhood.
 Our first stop was a bakery that had just placed in the city's annual "best baguette" contest.

 As we tore into our just-out-of-the-oven bread, our guide made sure we heard the telltale "crrrrriiikkk" of a perfect crust breaking.
 The French take their bread seriously: by law, a true baguette must contain only flour, water, salt, and yeast.
 You can tell if a loaf is handmade by its pointy, not blunt, ends.